 Funded by the British Academy Leverhulme Small Research Grants program and in partnership with Queens University Belfast, this project will scope the potential of digital technology to support the development of innovative, safe and engaging modes of birth family contact for children adopted from out-of-home care.
 It will identify digital media solutions used in other forms of family separation, and explore their adaptability to the needs of adopted children and their kin, including those who have experienced trauma.
 The international collaboration will draw on the experiential wisdom of adopters, adoptees and birth relatives in Northern Ireland and New South Wales, two regions with particularly high rates of post-adoption contact, and will engage inter-disciplinary stakeholders in developing an action research agenda.

-The evaluation will be key to understanding the connection between FCS intervention and support in preventing a child, young person and /or family’s issues from escalating.
-The evaluation will offer insights into the new program design, what’s working well, and outcomes families achieve, through process, outcomes and economic components.
+The evaluation explores how FCS intervention and support can prevent a child, young person and /or family’s issues from escalating.
+The evaluation offers insights into the program design, what’s working well, and outcomes families achieve, through process, outcomes and economic components.
 Evaluation findings will be used to support continuous service improvement and local service system planning and collaboration.

 WASH House Inc and the National Disability Insurance Agency through its Information, Linkage, Capacity-building (ILC) Grant commissioned a developmental evaluation of Parenting on the Outside.